m5c/AsyncRestLib/README.md

 ## About

-Some web-application require asynchronous updates, also known as server-side *push messages*.
+Some web-application require asynchronous update notifications, also known as server-side *push messages*.

- * Standard request-reply protocols do not support asynchronous updates, because all communication is client-initiated.
+ * Standard request-reply protocols do not support asynchronous updates, because communication is always client-initiated.
- * In many cases a RESTful (and therefore HTTP/request-reply) backend is still the preferred design option.
+ * RESTful APIs commonly use HTTP, which is a request-reply protocol.
+HTTP provides extreme technological flexibility for the client side.

-This library conveniently extends traditional REST endpoints by asynchronous replies.
+This library extends Spring Boot to enable asynchronous update notifications over HTTP Rest Controllers, with minimal code changes.

 ## Basic Usage

 The ARL is called from a Spring Controller's REST-endpoint method.
-The received request is then suspended until the next update or connection timeout.
+The received request is then suspended until the next content change or connection timeout.

 ### Spring Controller Integration
 ```java